Here you can learn about the basic features of building Experiments in Gorilla by exploring the list of questions on the left.

 Participants can also be rejected, included or deleted from this page.
 Explore our Participant Status and Tokens guide to learn what do different Participant Statuses mean, how they affect your tokens and how you can manipulate them when required.

-The data tab includes information about the state of participants at each Node as a little list of icons with numbers.
+The Data tab includes information about the state of participants at each Node as a little list of icons with numbers.
 This means that you can see where participants have dropped out, been rejected, and gain detailed attrition data.

 For example, imagine a participant has been through three nodes before being rejected.
 The participant will be shown as entering and exiting three nodes, and then entering the node at which they were rejected and shown as rejected at that node.